Nimi77/github-web-app/README.md

 # GitHub Repositories Portfolio Web App

-This Web App was created using GithuhAPI.
-This application allows you to view all of my GitHub repositories, with pagination, search and filter functionality.
+This Web App is created using GithubAPI.
+This application allows you to view all of my GitHub repositories, with pagination and search functionality.
 You can also view detailed information for each repository.

 ## Technologies Used

-- React
+- ReactJs
 - Chakra UI
 - Tailwind CSS
 - GitHub API